Bijikyu/qgenutils/replit.md

 QGenUtils is a security-first Node.js utility library providing authentication, HTTP operations, URL processing, validation, datetime formatting, and template rendering.
 It serves as a lightweight alternative to heavy utility libraries, with a focus on fail-closed security patterns and consistent error handling.

+**✅ ARCHITECTURAL UPDATE (July 30, 2025): Successfully restructured to comply with Single Responsibility Principle (SRP) - each function now resides in its own file for improved maintainability and testability.**

 ## System Architecture

 ### Core Design Principles